JohnReeves/bcs-ciphers/interactivity.md

 });

 ```

-`.val()` is a function to accesses the `Textarea`'s text.
+`let` declares a JavaScript variable

-## 3. Reading Text and Changing Letters
+`$("#   ")` is JQuery linking the HTML and JavaScript code

-JavaScript can step over each letter in a string using:
+`.val()` is a function to accesses the `Textarea`'s text

-`for ()` iterates over all the characters in the string
+`.change()` detects changes to the text in the text box
-`in` gives the index of the character in the string
+`.text()` displays new text in text box

-`of` gives the character in the string
+`Pro-Tip` Explore what your new JavaScript objects can do by typing a '.' after the object and looking at all its built in functions.

-`%` means that when we shift our characters we go back to the beginning ie `z` goes back to `a` .
+## Task 2.
+Reading Text and Changing Letters

-Copy the code to shift the letters in the `textarea` text as we need to in our cryptography
+JavaScript can step over each letter in the `textarea` and print the results to the 'console'.

 ```javascript
 // letters of the alphabet